Palace of the Parliament

 As of 2020, the Palace of the Parliament is valued at €4 billion, making it the most expensive administrative building in the world.
-The cost of heating, electricity, and lighting alone exceeds $6 million per year.
+The cost of heating and electricity alone exceeds $6 million per year.

 The old Palace of the Chamber of Deputies is now the Palace of the Patriarchate.

 Location

 The Palace is in Sector 5 in the central part of Bucharest, at the top of Dealul Spirii (Spirea's Hill), also known as Dealul Arsenalului (Arsenal Hill).
 It is at the west end of the 3.5 km Bulevardul Unirii (Union Boulevard), constructed at the same time as the Palace, and is ringed by Izvor Street to the west and northwest, United Nations Avenue to the north, Liberty Avenue to the east and Calea 13 Septembrie to the south.

 History

 The construction of the Palace of the Parliament was the most extreme expression of the systematization program imposed on Romania by Nicolae Ceaușescu.
 Systematization was a program of urban planning carried out by Ceaușescu, who was impressed by the societal organization and mass adulation he saw in North Korea's Juche ideology during his East Asia visit in 1971.
 Ceaușescu decided to implement similar policies in his country, with the stated goal of turning Romania into a "multilaterally developed socialist society."